curlsloth/NYU-HPC-4-newbies/README.md

 #### Step 3: Choose a corresponding Singularity image ####

-It is about OS system you will be using to run your code.
+It is like choosing an OS system to run your code.
 This can be changed everytime you access to the overlay file.

 For this example we will use the following image
 ```
 /scratch/work/public/singularity/cuda11.6.124-cudnn8.4.0.27-devel-ubuntu20.04.4.sif
 ```
-For Singularity image available on nyu HPC greene,  please check the singularity images folder
+For Singularity image available on NYU HPC Greene, please check the singularity images folder
 ```
-/scratch/work/public/singularity/
+ls /scratch/work/public/singularity/
 ```
-For the most recent supported versions, please check the [Tensorflow Website](https://www.tensorflow.org/install/pip).
+For the most recent supported versions, please check the [Tensorflow website](https://www.tensorflow.org/install/pip).

 #### Step 4: Launch the appropriate Singularity container in read/write mode (with the `:rw` flag) ####
 ```